Adam Beaumont

-Professor Adam Beaumont DL (born August 1972) is a businessman, angel investor, trustee and digital entrepreneur.
+Professor Adam Beaumont DL (born August 1972) is an English businessman, angel investor, trustee and digital entrepreneur.
 He is the CEO of telecommunications provider aql, a visiting professor of cyber security at the University of Leeds and the Honorary Consul of the Republic of Estonia to the Northern Powerhouse and the Isle of Man.

 Early life and education

 Beaumont was state educated.
 He was born in Stockport, England.

-He has a PhD in Physical Chemistry and a BSc in Colour and Polymer Chemistry from the University of Leeds.
+He has a PhD in physical chemistry and a BSc in colour and polymer chemistry from the University of Leeds.

 Career

 After completing his PhD, Beaumont began his career at age 24 with a three-year stint as the University of Leeds' youngest lecturer in physical chemistry, including quantum mechanics and thermodynamics.

 He then spent some time in secure mobile communications for the Defence Evaluation Research Agency (DERA), an agency of the Ministry of Defence.
 Beaumont was involved in building the agency's first cyber teams.

-Beaumont founded telecommunications platform company aql in 1998, and is the company's CEO.
+Beaumont founded telecommunications platform company aql in 1998, and is the company's CEO. aql has provided £1m of support for Parkrun.

-In 2008, he purchased the Salem Chapel, a 1791 Grade II listed building in the heart of Leeds.
-Over several years, he restored the building and turned it into the main data hub in the North.
+In 2008, he purchased the Salem Chapel, a 1791 Grade II listed building in Leeds and restored it.
 The restored chapel houses aql's head office, and has hosted the launch of government initiatives, including the Northern Powerhouse concept and the first Northern Powerhouse Partnership report.

-He is a founder and board member of IXLeeds, the UK’s first and only fully independent internet exchange outside London.
-He has also founded ManxIX, the first and only internet exchange on the Isle of Man and is the operator of the islands SpaceX Starlink ground station.
+He is a founder and board member of IXLeeds, an independent internet exchange outside London.
+He has also founded ManxIX, an internet exchange on the Isle of Man.

 In 2015, Beaumont founded the not-for-profit investment platform NorthInvest.
 As an angel investor, he invests between £20,000 and £400,000 in early-stage tech companies, including CBiS Education, Deekit, ID Health, Memento VR, Gravity Industries, handi, jet-drone company Hydra, artificial diamond innovator Dyman, and satellite startup Kappazeta.
 NorthInvest raised over £2 million for startups in Q1 2020 and over £22 million throughout that year.
-NorthInvest is also a notable driver of diversity and equality in entrepreneurship.
+More recently, he co-founded and became a trustee of Leeds International Aid, whose aims are to provide assistance to victims of war or natural disasters.

 After aql acquired Isle of Man-based communications provider BlueWave Communications in 2015, Beaumont became the company's CEO.
-BlueWave was the first 5G operator on the Isle of Man.
+BlueWave operates the island's Starlink ground station.

 Beaumont is active internationally, leading the founding delegation to create UK TechLink.
 More recently, he led a delegation of northern business leaders on an April 2017 trade mission to San Francisco as part of the government's Northern Powerhouse initiative.

 In January 2018, he helped launch Transport for the North's Strategic Transport Plan to transform transportation in the North of England over the next 30 years.